 The first mention of Ananias is recorded in the book of Acts chapter 9.
 There is one other mention of this particular disciple in Acts 22:12 where Paul describes him as “a devout man according to the law, having a good report of all the Jews which dwelt” in Damascus.
 It is possible that these qualities made him the leader of the Christian community and prepared him to be the Lord’s messenger to Saul.

-As Ananias was prepared by a vision to visit Saul, so Saul was prepared for a visit from Ananias.
-God informed Ananias that Saul was praying which is a contrast between the threatening and slaughter the persecutor did as he drew near to Damascus.
-But Ananias hesitated and said, “Lord, I have heard from many about this man, how much harm he has done to Your saints in Jerusalem.
+Ananias was prepared by a vision to visit Saul, and Saul was prepared for a visit from him.
+God informed His man that Saul was praying which is a contrast between the threatening and slaughter the persecutor did as he drew near to Damascus.
+But the man hesitated and said, “Lord, I have heard from many about this man, how much harm he has done to Your saints in Jerusalem.
 And here he has authority from the chief priests to bind all who call on Your name” (v.13,14).
 Nevertheless, the Lord tells him, “Go, for he is a chosen vessel of Mine to bear My name before Gentiles, kings, and the children of Israel.
 For I will show him how many things he must suffer for My name’s sake” (v.
 15,16).
 God chose Saul to carry Christ’s name, to the Gentiles and before kings like Agrippa (Acts 26:1, 2), and possibly Nero (2 Timothy 4:16).